apache/drill/contrib/storage-http/Pagination.md

 # Auto Pagination in Drill
 Remote APIs frequently implement some sort of pagination as a way of limiting results.
 However, if you are performing bulk data analysis, it is necessary to reassemble the data into one larger dataset.
 Drill's auto-pagination features allow this to happen in the background, so that the user will get clean data back.

 To use a paginator, you simply have to configure the paginator in the connection for the particular API.

 ## Words of Caution
 While extremely powerful, the auto-pagination feature has the potential to run afoul of APIs rate limits and even potentially DDoS an API.
 Please use with extreme care.

+## Rate Limits
+When using automatic pagination, you may encounter APIs that have burst limits or other limits as to the maximum number of requests in a minute or other amount of time.
+Drill allows you to set a `retryDelay` parameter which is the number of milliseconds that Drill should wait before resending the request.
+This defaults to 1 second.
+This option is set in the configuration for the HTTP plugin.

 ## Offset Pagination
 Offset Pagination uses commands similar to SQL which has a `LIMIT` and an `OFFSET`.
 With an offset paginator, let's say you want 200 records and the  page size is 50 records, the offset paginator will break up your query into 4 requests as shown below: